deNBI/training-docs/README.md

-# de.NBI Training Documents
+# Training Clinic Documents

-This repository containts the files for the hosting of the de.NBI training documents available [here](training.bi.denbi.de).
+This repository containts the files for the hosting of the Training Clinic documents available.